 2) Once the front is open – you can also do this by stretching them (but do it precisely) over a roller or ball – then the second step is to free the layers in the back from each other – the trapezius, rhomboids, and erectors.
 Vigorous rolling can do this, manual therapy with a shearing direction can also accomplish this.
 The fasciae of these overstretched muscles are glued to each other, and must get unglued before they can self-correct.

 3) There is no active way to shorten fascia, so step 3 is to re-shorten these back muscles to their more natural length.
 Horizontal rows with a forward gentle thrust of the chest can be great for the rhomboids, traps, and lats, which get involved too.
 Getting the very upper part of the thoracic spine to relent from its flexion into extension is tough – it’s a very strong area – has to be, it’s where the line of the spine meets the horizontal pull of the shoulders, the ‘cross’ so to speak.
 Back extension exercises like the yoga Cobra, with attention to the upper back / lower neck are helpful, as is the Plank with attention to lifting the sternum.
 Have them push their breath high into the upper lobes to help with this small but important extension.

 -Tom Myers, Feb.
 22, 2017

 To check out Tom’s latest webinar – mentioned in this post- How Fascia Moves, and get FREE access by signing up for our periodic email newsletter!

-Opening the Breath & Easing the Neck DVD Save $10 off when you order the two DVDs together!
-Opening the Breath DVD Second in our new series of regional technique video programs, ‘Opening the Breath’ takes you on a tour of the essential motions of breath in the rib cage, spine, shoulder, and neck –… Read moreAdd to cart
+*All videos are online streaming videos Opening the Breath Second in our new series of regional technique video programs, ‘Opening the Breath’ takes you on a tour of the essential motions of breath in the rib cage, spine, shoulder, and neck – and how to enhance those motions for both the inhale and the exhale… Read moreAdd to cart